 Popular nearby attractions: Jasper SkyTram & Whistlers Peak, Marmot Basin ski resort, Valley of the Five Lakes Hike

 Itβs located right by the Athabasca River and just walking within the campground is a nice and peaceful evening activity.
-The picture of the Wapiti campsite above shows you how secluded you’ll be from other campers, and surrounded by forest.
+The picture of the Wapiti campsite above shows you how secluded you’ll be from other campers and surrounded by forest although it might not be as dense.
+Due to many dead pine trees (brown trees on the pictures) affected by the pine beetle, Parks Canada removed lots of trees.

-Every site has privacy with lots of trees around.
-If you really want to camp here and donβt have a reservation, show up at 8 am when the park rangers open the booth and they might have a spot if someone cancelled or is leaving early.
+Every site has privacy with some trees around.
+If you really want to camp here and donβt have a reservation, show up at 8 am when the park rangers open the booth, and they might have a spot if someone cancels or is leaving early.

 Wabasso Campground

-Location: 17,5 km south from Jasper; located along 93A highway
+Location: 17,5 km south of Jasper; located along 93A highway

-Amenities: toilet & running water, picnic shelter, outdoor washing sink, drinking water
+Amenities: toilet & running water, picnic shelter, outdoor washing sink, drinking water, electrical hook-up

 Number of sites: 231